Two Women – One Ring

 It had been a tiring drive from the airport to my apartment because I had allowed non-stop thinking to completely exhaust me mentally.
 I had a problem and the need to solve it was pressing heavily on my mind.
 Angela, the woman beside me had gone with me to Jamaica and it was pleasant being with her.
 But I had not enjoyed her this time like I usually did.
 She loved me and everything to her was beautiful and awe-inspiring.
 But it was Karen, the woman I loved, who had occupied my mind on what seemed like a long drive home.
 I had lied to get away with Angela and I had lied to get back home to Karen.
 They were both beautiful women who each brought something different to the table.

 The night following the Jamaica trip was spent in almost total seclusion and non-stop introspection.
 It was time for a change and a need to do things differently, but I was confused.
 Most women I knew seemed to almost expect a man to have more than one woman though they wished it were different.
 And I’d had that and more since college.

-I thought of Ron, my oldest friend and how he’d been married to the same woman for ten years and had never stopped seeing his old college love, Diane.
+I thought of Ron, my oldest friend, and how he’d been married to the same woman for ten years and had never stopped seeing his old college love, Diana.
 I thought of all my friends and their semi-commitments to more than one woman and suddenly I wanted out of the circle of deceit.

 My heart was broken, but I stiffened my lip and took my ring back.
-I never saw Karen again, as I resumed my relationship with Angela, and my search for the woman to give the ring to…continued.
+I never saw Karen again, as I resumed my relationship with Angela, and my search for the woman to give the ring to continues.